Fox-ML-infrastructure/FoxML_Core/LEGAL/ACADEMIC.md

 ## How to Determine if You Need a License

 **Ask yourself:**
-1. Is this use by or for a business, organization, or institution? → **License required**
+1. Is this non-commercial academic research at a qualifying tax-exempt institution? → **Free use permitted** (see `LICENSE`)
-2. Is this research funded by or integrated into commercial operations? → **License required**
+2. Is this use by or for a business, organization, or institution? → **License required**
-3. Does this support revenue-generating activities? → **License required**
+3. Is this research funded by or integrated into commercial operations? → **License required**
-4. All use requires a commercial license.
-No exceptions.
+4. Does this support revenue-generating activities? → **License required**

 **When in doubt, contact us:**
 📧 **jenn.lewis5789@gmail.com**